 Recipe Tips And FAQS

 - One thing I recommend is using a cookie scoop to measure out the cookie dough.
-Use a 1 1/2 tablespoons cookie scoop to get evenly baked cookies.
+Use a cookie scoop to get evenly baked cookies.

 - Feel free to leave the sprinkles off and use sugar to coat cookies, or serve them up plain.

-- Make sure to use parchment paper or a silicone baking mat to ensure your cookies don’t stick.
+- Line your baking sheets with parchment paper or a silicone baking mat to ensure your cookies don’t stick.
+This is preferred over greasing the cookie sheets as that may cause the cookies to over-spread.

 Not sure how to store these gingerbread cookies with sprinkles?
 Go right ahead and allow the cookies to fully cool on the counter.
 Then you can place in an airtight container or sealable bag.